-Universal Credit is a new, simpler, single monthly payment merging together some benefits and tax credits you may receive.
+Universal Credit is a new, simpler, single monthly payment merging six benefits into one.
+It is for working age claimants.

 - Housing Benefit

 - Income based Jobseekers Allowance

 Check out if you are eligible to apply for Universal Credit.
 You'll need your National Insurance number and your postcode to check.

 If you're already claiming any benefits, you don't need to do anything - you'll be told when Universal Credit will affect you.
 If you have a change of circumstances, it might mean you can't make a new claim for a legacy benefit.
 If you're in this situation, you might have to claim Universal Credit instead.